-In 2006, 720 cases of female colorectal cancer were diagnosed in Alberta (Figure 6-6).
-This is almost double the number of cases that were diagnosed in 1986.
-ASIRs for female colorectal cancer in Alberta were lower than ASIRs in Canada between 1986 and 2005; however, the gap is closing.
+In 2008, 756 cases of female colorectal cancer were diagnosed in Alberta (Figure 6-6).
+ASIRs for female colorectal cancer in Alberta were generally lower than ASIRs in Canada.

-If current trends continue, about 860 cases of female colorectal cancer will be diagnosed in Alberta in 2011; however, with the new Alberta-wide Colorectal Cancer Screening Program these rates may change significantly.
+If current trends continue, approximately 870 cases of female colorectal cancer will be diagnosed in Alberta in 2013; however, with the new Alberta-wide Colorectal Cancer Screening Program these rates may change significantly.